crosswalk-project/crosswalk-website/documentation/17-WebRTC.md

             }

             if (!localStream) {
-              logError('could not answer call as there ' +
-                       'is no localStream ready');
+              logError('could not answer call as there is no localStream ready');
               return;
             }